adamantonio/gooeypie/README.md

 ## Installation

-You can install the Real Python Feed Reader from [PyPI](https://pypi.org/project/gooeypie/):
+You can install GooeyPie from [PyPI](https://pypi.org/project/gooeypie/):

     pip install gooeypie